tumetus/tuomokankaanpaa/public/blog-posts/5-reasons-why-every-programmer-should-have-a-blog/index.md

 If you know all that stuff, great!
 Writing that article should be easy.
 In this case there can still be aspects that you might not have known, or use cases or properties you find out while browsing through documentation, something you would not be doing if you weren't doing a research for your article.

 But if you e.g. know everything about fragments except why would one use them, why are they better than wrapper divs, you must do your research and understand the why.
-This way you almost accidently get better with fragments.
+This way you almost accidentally get better with fragments.

 It goes without saying that I just used React fragments as an example for this, but the same goes on any other concept that you might write about.